TrigonaMinima/Anatext/README.md

 commons.py : module having some common functions used in other modules.

-[TODO] freq.py : module responsible for calculating the frequencies distribution.
+[TODO]

+- Search for acronyms of the company names.
+[ROSE VALLEY HOTELS AND ENTERTAINMENTS LIMITED - RVHAEL/RVHEL/RVHAE]
+-